david-grs/geiger/README.md

 By default - as in the example above - each test is running during one second.
 Here, the "rand" test has then been executed tens of thousands of times, and the average execution time was 14ns.

-You can specify the duration you want as argument to *disco::suite::run()*...
+You can specify the duration you want as argument to *geiger::suite::run()*...

 ```c++
       // Run each test during one millisecond